lindeas/jilo-web/README.md

 JQuery is used in this project and is licensed under the MIT License.
 See license-jquery file.

+Chart.js is used in this project and is licensed under the MIT License.
+See license-chartjs file.

 ## requirements

 - web server (deb: apache | nginx)